Module rustc_ast::tokenstream [−][src]

 Token Streams

-s represent syntactic objects before they are converted into ASTs.
+TokenStreams represent syntactic objects before they are converted into ASTs.

-is, roughly speaking, a sequence of TokenTree
+A TokenStream is, roughly speaking, a sequence of TokenTrees,

-which are themselves a single Token
+which are themselves a single Token or a Delimited subsequence of tokens.

 Ownership

-s are persistent data structures constructed as ropes with reference
+TokenStreams are persistent data structures constructed as ropes with reference

 counted-children.
 In general, this means that calling an operation on a TokenStream

-from the borrowed reference to
+(such as slice) produces an entirely new TokenStream from the borrowed reference to

 the original.
-This essentially coerces TokenStream
+This essentially coerces TokenStreams into “views” of their subparts,

-is sufficient to build an owned TokenStream
+and a borrowed TokenStream is sufficient to build an owned TokenStream without taking

 ownership of the original.